Morita theory and singularity categories: Local finite presentation and dependence on normalization

 \subsection{Smooth coherent normalizations}

-We now compare the definition we have given of the bounded derived category, relative to a g-normalization, in Section~\ref{sec:Db} to the category of cohomologically locally finitely presented objects.
+We now compare the definition we have given of the bounded derived category, relative to a normalization, in Section~\ref{sec:Db} to the category of cohomologically locally finitely presented objects.
 We prove the following theorem.